MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

   > [!NOTE]
   > You must be a domain administrator; if you are not running the following commands as a user who does not have write access to the PRIV domain in AD, the install will not succeed.
 This is because the MIM installation creates a new AD OU “PAM objects”.

-If you have downloaded MIM, unpack the MIM installation archive to a new folder.
+If you downloaded MIM, unpack the MIM installation archive to a new folder.

 ## Run the Service and Portal install program

 Follow the guidelines of the installer and complete the installation.

-1. When selecting component features, include MIM Service (with Privileged Access Management, but not MIM Reporting) and MIM Portal.
-If you did not install SharePoint in the previous step, then do not install the MIM Portal.
+1. When selecting component features, include MIM Service (with Privileged Access Management, but not MIM Reporting).
+If you installed SharePoint in the previous step, then you can install the MIM Portal.
+If you didn't install SharePoint in the previous step, then don't install the MIM Portal.

    ![Custom setup - screenshot](./media/PAM_GS_MIM_2015_Service_Portal.png)